charancust/Automobile-speed-level-detector/rrrr.md

     on Linux (and it may come with Glib 2.0).
 You need to define INTL_OPT_LIB and INTL_DBG_LIB in `libraries.txt` (see below).

+## Steps-to-follow (for windows):
+- Get the source files (either download the files or clone the repository).
+- Go to 'arco/apps/common/libraries-example.txt' and replace the path of the libraries used with your system paths.

 ## Defining a New Ugen Using FAUST
 Arco implements an automated toolchain allowing unit generators to be specified and (mostly) compiled by FAUST.
 While FAUST unit